-For the 2018 academic year, the University provided a variety of educational programs for students and employees regarding domestic violence, dating violence, sexual assault, and stalking.
+For the 2021 academic year, the University provided a variety of educational programs for students and employees regarding domestic violence, dating violence, sexual assault, and stalking.
 This educational programming consists of primary prevention and awareness programs for all incoming students and new employees, and ongoing awareness and prevention campaigns for students and employees that:

-- 1. identify domestic violence, dating violence, sexual assault, and stalking as prohibited conduct. - 2. define behaviors that constitute domestic violence, dating violence, sexual assault, and stalking based on definitions provided by the Department of Education and as defined by state law as well. - 3. define behaviors and actions that constitute consent to sexual activity in the Commonwealth of Massachusetts and/or based on the definition of consent found in the Simmons University Gender-Based Misconduct Policy, if state law does not define consent.
+- 1. identifies domestic violence, dating violence, sexual assault, and stalking as prohibited conduct. - 2. defines the behaviors that constitute domestic violence, dating violence, sexual assault, and stalking based on definitions provided by the Department of Education and as defined by state law as well. - 3. defines the behaviors and actions that constitute consent to sexual activity in the Commonwealth of Massachusetts and/or based on the definition of consent found in the Simmons University Sexual Harassment Policy, if state law does not define consent.
 It is illegal in Massachusetts to engage in sexual relations with someone who is under the age of 16 or who is incapable of giving consent.
 A person cannot give consent if they are intoxicated; if they are unconscious; are mentally incompetent; or are under the legal age of consent.
 Someone who is drunk, high, unconscious, or mentally incompetent may not be able to give consent to a sexual act.
 Submission is not necessarily consent.
-Force or a threat of force negates consent. - 4.
-Simmons' Gender-Based Misconduct Policy is based upon effective consent.
+Force or a threat of force negates consent.
+Simmons' Sexual Harassment Policy is based upon effective consent.
 Consent to engage in sexual activity must be given knowingly, voluntarily, and affirmatively.
 Consent must exist from the beginning to end of each instance of sexual activity and for each form of sexual contact.
 Past sexual activity does not constitute consent for future acts.
-For more on consent, refer to the University's Gender-Based Misconduct Policy (simmons.edu/your-simmons/commitment-inclusivity/title-ix/gender-based-misconduct-policy). - 5. provide strategies for safe and positive options for bystander intervention. - 6. provide information on risk reduction.
-Risk reduction means options designed to decrease sexual assault, relationship violence, and bystander inaction; and to increase empowerment for victims. - 7. promote safety and to help individuals and communities address conditions that facilitate violence. - 8. provide an overview of the information contained in the Annual Security and Fire Safety Report in compliance with the Clery Act. - 9. provide information regarding: - a. procedures victims should follow if a crime of domestic violence, dating violence, sexual assault, or stalking occurs (as referenced in the "Procedures Victims Should Follow if a Crime of Domestic Violence, Dating Violence, Sexual Assault, or Stalking Occurs" section of this document). - b. how the institution will protect the confidentiality of victims and other necessary parties (as referenced in the "Assistance for Victims: Rights and Options" section of this document). - c. existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community (as referenced in the "Assistance for Victims: Rights and Options" section of this document).
+For more on consent, refer to the University's Sexual Harassment Policy (simmons.edu/sites/default/files/2021-08/Simmons-University-Sexual-Harassment-Policy.pdf).

-- d. options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures (as referenced in the "Assistance for Victims: Rights and Options" section of this document). - e. procedures for institutional disciplinary action in cases of alleged domestic violence, dating violence, sexual assault, or stalking (as referenced in the "Adjudication of Violations" section of this document). - 10. consider environmental risk and protective factors as they occur on the individual, relationship, collegial, community, and societal levels.
+- 4. provides strategies for safe and positive options for bystander intervention. - 5. provides information on risk reduction.
+Risk reduction means options designed to decrease sexual assault, relationship violence, and bystander inaction; and to increase empowerment for victims. - 6. promotes safety and to help individuals and communities address conditions that facilitate violence. - 7. provides an overview of the information contained in the Annual Security and Fire Safety Report in compliance with the Clery Act. - 8. provides information regarding: - a. procedures victims should follow if a crime of domestic violence, dating violence, sexual assault, or stalking occurs (as referenced in the "Procedures Victims Should Follow if a Crime of Domestic Violence, Dating Violence, Sexual Assault, or Stalking Occurs" section of this document). - b. how the institution will protect the confidentiality of victims and other necessary parties (as referenced in the "Assistance for Victims: Rights and Options" section of this document). - c. existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community (as referenced in the "Assistance for Victims: Rights and Options" section of this document). - d. options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures (as referenced in the "Assistance for Victims: Rights and Options" section of this document). - e. procedures for institutional disciplinary action in cases of alleged domestic violence, dating violence, sexual assault, or stalking (as referenced in the "Adjudication of Violations" section of this document). - 9. considers environmental risk and protective factors as they occur on the individual, relationship, collegial, community, and societal levels.